BNSSG Training Hub

 Opportunities for Clinical Pharmacists include advanced clinical roles, specialist areas (e.g., cardiology, respiratory, mental health), and leadership positions such as Lead Clinical Pharmacist or PCN Pharmacy Lead.
 Many also move into academic research, policy development, or teaching roles within pharmacy education.
 Advanced Practice roles allow pharmacists to develop skills in complex case management, enhanced patient assessment, and independent clinical decision-making.

-Advanced Practise and Specialisation
+Advanced Practice and Specialisation

-Advanced Practise and Specialisation
+Advanced Practice and Specialisation

 As pharmacists gain experience, they may choose to pursue advanced practice roles through credentialing with organisations like the Royal Pharmaceutical Society (RPS).